Ethan Ennis

-Ethan Ennis (born 11 December 2004) is an English professional footballer who plays as a winger for Fleetwood Town, on loan from Manchester United.
+Ethan Ennis (born 11 December 2004) is an English professional footballer who plays as a winger for club Stockport County.

 Club career

-Early life
+Youth

 Ennis started his youth career at Liverpool and began rising through the ranks.
 However, on 17 August 2021, he moved to rivals Manchester United after rejecting a new contract, becoming the first player in 57 years to do so.
 He also had interest from Chelsea at the time of the move.

 The Guardian later included Ennis in their list of best talents at each Premier League club.

 Ennis signed his first professional contract on 24 December 2021, two weeks after his 17th birthday.

 Loan to Doncaster Rovers

 On 10 January 2025, Ennis joined League Two side Doncaster Rovers on loan for the remainder of the season.

+Loan to Fleetwood Town

+On 1 September 2025, Ennis joined Fleetwood Town, also of League Two.

+Stockport County

+On 17 August 2026, Ennis signed for Stockport County of EFL League One.

 Style of play

 Ennis has been described as having "brilliant quality on the ball", "an eye for a creative pass", and "brilliant instincts in front of goal".
 He has also been called, 'two-footed, commanding in the air, and jet-heeled'.